LOVE MEANS A LOT IN TENNIS

 Players will transition to the bigger court with more confidence

-We have a clinic for the beginner to advanced player.
+We have a clinic for the beginner to intermediate player.
 Players new to the game will be taught the strokes of the game and how to rally with other players.
-For the more advanced player emphasis will continue on mastering all strokes, add conditioning and match play strategies.
+For the more experienced player emphasis will continue on mastering all strokes, add conditioning and match play strategies.

 For all the details, check out the age-specific groups below.